robpilgrim/wpa_supplicant_dmenu/README.md

 How to use:
 1) Put the script in your PATH
-2) Bind it to some key in your windows manager's configuration file
+2) Bind it to some key
 3) Press the key

 [Example](https://youtu.be/sJRGKM8RmXk)